 An impressive eCommerce product page plays a pivotal role in persuading visitors to stay longer on the website and shop.
 Hence, it makes sense to run an onsite analysis and use the aforementioned information to revamp your product pages.

 This simple exercise will help you offer relevant and useful product information to your target audience, allowing them to complete the buying process.

-Gaurav Belani is a Senior SEO and Content Marketing Analyst at The 20 Media, a Content Marketing agency that specializes in data-driven SEO.
+Gaurav Belani is a Senior SEO and Content Marketing Analyst at Growfusely , a SaaS content marketing agency specializing in content and data-driven SEO.
 He has more than seven years of experience in Digital Marketing and loves to write about social media, eCommerce, link building, and content strategy to help clients grow their search visibility.
 In his spare time, he enjoys watching movies and listening to music.
 Connect with him on Twitter @belanigaurav.

 Powered by Facebook Comments